me-aashish/chat360-assignment/README.md

 ## Steps to run the app
  - Clone the repo: `https://github.com/me-aashish/chat360-assignment.git`
- - After cloning, first go to `client` directory and run `npm i` to install required packages and then run `npm start` to start the frontend on port `3000`
+ - After cloning, first go to `client` directory and run `npm i` to install required packages and then run `npm start` to start the frontend on port `3000`.
+ - Before starting backend, run start docker desktop on your system and after that run this command in your shell `docker run -d --name redis-stack -p 6379:6379 -p 8001:8001 redis/redis-stack:latest`.
+This will start the redis client which you can see on `localhost:8001`
- - Similarly, go to `server` directory and run `npm i` to install required packages and then run `npm start` to start the backend on port `3001`
+ - Similarly, go to `server` directory and run `npm i` to install required packages and then run `npm start` to start the backend on port `3001`.
  - After starting the backend server, automatically 7-8 API requests will be made and their logs will be saved in the `logs` directory which can be configured from `.env` file.

 ## System Design of the app